rubymonsters/ruby-for-beginners/48_libraries.md

 eabd522910ccdd77aef079feff0c7bb6486f6ab207ae6d3ed9e671208c92ab0f
 ```

-which is the digested form of the password `super secret`.
+which is the digested form of the string `"super secret"`.
 Every time you run
 the program you will see the same, unique string.